ajitkumar7432/attendance-_management_system/README.md

 - Set your own database connection string with the `MONGODB_URI` environment variable before running the backend
 - Update local file paths in the Python scripts if your folder layout is different

-### Screenshots

-Local UI screenshots and demo images can be added here later if needed.

-## Notes
-- Keep deployment-specific secrets out of the repository
-- Replace placeholder paths and sample data with your own environment details before sharing